MartinPankraz/Security-Insights-2-Action/student/quest4.md

 ## The path

-- Explore the [Microsoft Graph API](https://learn.microsoft.com/graph/api/user-update?view=graph-rest-1.0&tabs=http) and [explorer](https://developer.microsoft.com/graph/graph-explorer) to learn more about the Azure AD user entity and how to block a user.
+- Explore the [Microsoft Graph API](https://learn.microsoft.com/graph/api/user-update?view=graph-rest-1.0&tabs=http) and [explorer](https://developer.microsoft.com/graph/graph-explorer) to learn more about the Azure AD user entity and how to block a user (hint😏: account enabled).
 - Add a new step to the playbook to lock the user in Azure AD with the built-in Logic Apps connector for Azure AD to update users.
+Use the account `dsagadmin@cloud.boban.co` to gain the "rights" to update AAD users for this action.
-- Add an additional flow step after to reply to the preceding Teams message to notify successful AAD block using the Teams connector with the `reply to` action.
+- Add an additional flow step (or move the placeholder) after the user update to reply to the preceding Teams message to notify successful AAD block using the Teams connector with the `reply to` action.
 It was used before in your Logic App for the SAP blocking part too.

-If you succeed you successfully locked yourself out and threw away the 🗝️.
-Well done!
+Well done, you successfully locked yourself out and threw away the 🗝️!

 🏆Finish the final quest, collect the pass phrase, and redeem it to [claim your badge](https://webhostingforconverter.z16.web.core.windows.net/claim-reward.html) 😎

+Get the slide deck from [here](https://aka.ms/dsagtt23-sentinel-slides).

 ## Where to next?